cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 The service agreement will also mandate a service commitment, including the service time, schedule, facility (i.e. the location for service execution) and/or remarks.

-- The representation of the service location enables the association of facility to a specific building with their own geolocation as well as the contact person in charge at the location for the required service.
 - It is intended that this commitment does not instantiate any further attributes from their corresponding concepts but stores the repeatable categories.
 A scheduler agent is expected to detect this state and ingest the initial knowledge in Figure 3 to optimise and arrange services with executable details.

 Figure 3: TBox representation of the contractual obligations for a service